OpenEnergyPlatform/open-MaStR/docs/advanced.rst

     user = SOM123456789012
     token = msöiöo8u2o29933n31733m§=§1n33§304n... # optional, 540 characters

+The token should be written in one line, without line breaks.

 * **Credentials file + keyring:** The user is stored in the credentials file, while the token is stored encrypted in the `keyring <https://pypi.org/project/keyring/>`_